cucumber/docs/content/tools/javascript.md

 weight: 1200
 ---

-This page describes tools commonly used with Java.
+This page describes tools commonly used with JavaScript.

 # Build tools
 The most widely used  build tool for JavaScript are [npm](#npm) and [Yarn](#yarn).